Nette Http 3.1: much smarter sessions

 3 years ago by David Grudl

-Because if the cookie doesn't exist, we don't need to run the session to know there's no data in it.
-So without running it, Nette might return the contents of the shopping cart as empty, etc.
+Because if the cookie doesn't exist, we don't need to start the session to know there's no data in it.
+So even without starting, Nette can return for example the shopping cart content as empty, etc.

-Related to auto-starting is the problem of late session start, i.e. at a time when the output has already been sent from the server and HTTP headers can no longer be sent.
-When the session is started, a cookie with the session ID is sent, as well as headers Pragma and Expires.
-In order to minimize this problem, Nette, when set to autoStart: smart, which is the default, automatically started the session at startup if a session ID cookie existed.
+The automatic startup is related to the problem of late session initialization, which occurs when output has already been sent from the server and HTTP headers can no longer be sent.
+When starting a session, you need to send a cookie with the session ID, as well as the Pragma and Expires headers, which is not possible after sending output.
+To prevent this problem, with the setting “autoStart: smart” (which is the default value), Nette automatically started the session at application startup if a cookie with session ID existed.
+This is changing, see below.

-Data in the session section is often accessed as variables:
+Data in a session section is often accessed similarly to variables:

 $section = $session->getSection('unique name');